|Braised steak with vegetables - a meal in one casserole!|

 Let's get started.

-Place any kind of a braising steak in the bottom of a 9 x 13 inch baking pan.
+Place any kind of a braising steak in the bottom of a 9 x 13 inch baking pan, cutting into serving sized pieces.
 If you choose a round steak be sure to pick an eye or bottom round and not top round.
 Top round does not give a good result with braising.
 Sprinkle the steaks with seasoned salt, pepper, Cajun seasoning and paprika.
 Splash them with some Worcestershire sauce and Country Bob's.

 Dot the top with sliced cold butter and add a layer of sliced potatoes.
 I added some additional salt and pepper to the top of the potatoes.

 Scatter the top with diced onion and chunks of carrots.